Three Things To Consider When Choosing A Test Automation Tool

 Key #3: Consider what you need to and CAN test

-Why are you testing and what are you trying to protect?
-Don’t over spend on testing “everything,” at least not out of the gate.
-Start with mission critical processes and lean on your resident “experts.”
-Your people know your business and operation best, let them help prioritize what must be tested versus what are nice to haves in regards to test coverage.
-There will never be enough time to automate testing of everything and it isn’t necessary with the right strategy.
+Why are you testing, and what are you trying to protect?
+Don’t overspend on testing “everything,” at least not out of the gate.
+Start with mission-critical processes and lean on your resident “experts.”
+Your people know your business and operation best, let them help prioritize what must be tested versus what is nice to have in regards to test coverage.
+There will never be enough time to automate testing of everything, and it isn’t necessary with the right strategy.
 Consider what can be tested and the cost to do so.
 Find an automated testing solution that combines a service group that understands your world.
-A test automation strategy is strongest when testing expertise is combined with an understanding of your operations, and the technology running it.
+A test automation strategy is strongest when testing expertise is combined with an understanding of your operations and the technology running it.
 Not all test automation solutions or vendors are able to combine these key ingredients.

 To Wrap it up